defold/extender/README_SECURITY.md

 rule wide enough to cover it also covers the terminals of the operator's other sessions.
 `/dev/ptmx` still reaches the profile through `read-write-paths` for the Linux launcher's sake, but read/write with no `file-ioctl` grant is useless as a pty master; a command that genuinely needs a pty would have to be given a narrower grant of its own.
+The launchd per-session directories are denied as `network-outbound` so a hardcoded agent socket path fails even though `AF_UNIX` is allowed.
 Seatbelt denials are visible with `/usr/bin/log stream --style compact --predicate 'sender == "Sandbox"'`.